City Commission rejects Fruitville Road redesigns | Sarasota | Your Observer

 Dissatisfied with both options city staff presented at a meeting Monday, the board declined to advance a Fruitville Road streetscape project.

-Despite strong advocacy from city staff, the City Commission voted Monday to reject a proposal to redesign a segment of Fruitville Road that cuts through downtown Sarasota.
+Despite strong advocacy from city staff, the City Commission voted Monday to reject a proposal to redesign a segment of Fruitville Road through downtown Sarasota.

 The commission voted against producing detailed plans for two different concepts staff developed for the street between U.S. 301 and U.S. 41.
-Staff endorsed an option that would have added roundabouts to three intersections along the corridor, reducing a section of the road from four lanes to two lanes.
+Staff endorsed an option that would have added roundabouts to three intersections along the corridor, reducing a section of the road from four lanes to two.

 Staff said that design would produce safety improvements while maintaining or improving the flow of traffic, a claim that drew skepticism from the commission.